zefrenchwan/zefrenchwan/README.md

 # Who are you ?

-* A french developer, old enough to know about java, young enough to not know about cobol
-* I work as a data engineer, usually in Java, Golang or Python.
-I worked a lot in banks and adtech companies.
+* A french developer, old enough to know about java, young enough to not know about cobol.
+I work as a data engineer, usually in Java, Golang or Python.
+I worked a lot for banks and adtech companies.
-* My personal interests are networks science, python, golang, NLP
+* My technical interests are networks science, python, NLP and dataviz.
+I also like golang for its speed, and C for its efficiency and style

 # What do you offer ?